Motoren Technik Mayer: Vehicles and Products

 In a test by the Sport-Auto magazine on the Hockenheim ring the MTM Audi S2 RSR Clubsport was 3 seconds faster per lap than with "normal" tires and configuration.

 Visual changes to vehicles tuned by MTM are mostly subtle.
 A special exception to this rule are the Audi A8 models type D2 and D3, with a highly polished chrome finish.

 Speed records

 MTM achieved notoriety for its high-speed testing.
-For its projects the company uses the "Bimoto", which is an Audi TT equipped with two 1.8-liter four-cylinder turbocharged engines from Volkswagen.
+For its projects the company uses the "Bimoto"-(Twin engine) which is an Audi TT equipped with two 1.8-liter four-cylinder turbocharged engines from Volkswagen.
 This configuration gives a power of 375 kW (510 hp) from each motor, with a maximum output of 750 kW.
 The power from the engines is transmitted via two six-speed transmissions to both axles.
 In 2003 during an Auto Motorund Sport test drive, the "Bimoto" was measured at a speed of 374 km/h, a new record for this publication.

 In September 2009, during auto motor und sport tests, a modified MTM Audi RS6 reached a speed of 344.2 km/h.
 Thus the vehicle set the world record for the fastest wagon.